 Flinders Electric Vehicle Project

-As a first school projects of its kind in Australia, students at Matthew Flinders Anglican College on the Sunshine Coast, Queensland are upcycling an old petrol vehicle into an electric car of the future.
+As a first school project of its kind in Australia, students at Matthew Flinders Anglican College on the Sunshine Coast, Queensland are upcycling an old diesel vehicle into an electric car of the future.

 The project commenced in October 2020, with students aiming to play their part in planning for environmentally sustainable transport options in the future.